 Yes.
 There will be no immediate change to your right to work as a result of the vote.
 Currently students who require a visa to enter the UK are permitted to work though there are some restrictions on the hours students can work while studying full time.

 Please see the Erasmus Students section below.

 No, we will honour any bursaries or stipends you have been offered by the University for entry in 2019/20.

 Information on the settlement scheme can be found in the links in the introduction.

 Under EU law you have a right to be in the UK to study and work and are not required to have proof of this entitlement.
-This right will remain whilst the UK remains a member state of the EU which will be for at least until 31 October 2019 and during any transitional period which may be agreed as part of a withdrawal deal.
+This right will remain whilst the UK remains a member state of the EU which will be for at least until the date of leaving the EU, currently scheduled to be no later than 31 January 2020, and during any transitional period which may be agreed as part of a withdrawal deal.
 So far the UK government has sought to assure EU citizens currently in the UK that their rights will be protected.
 Under the terms of the proposed withdrawal agreement they have confirmed that EU citizens and their families will be able to apply for 'settled status' now.

 For information on how to apply for settled status please see Stay in the UK after it leaves the EU ('settled status'): step by step

 The government has also published plans in the event of a no deal Brexit and about which students should make themselves aware.